JoergFiedler/freebsd-build-server/README.md

 1. `port-list`, (`poudriere_port_list_file`)
 1. `poudriere.key`, (`poudriere_key_file`)

-You may do so by providing you own version of the file and setting the path to it to the corresponsind Ansible variable.
+You may do so by providing you own version of the file and setting the path to it to the corresponding Ansible variable.

 With all that in mind the typical workflow looks like this.